-A discussion of progress made in SWMP implementation, including achievement of measurable goals and compliance with program elements and other MS4 Permit conditions.

-- An evaluation of the effectiveness of the SWMP in complying with the MS4 Permit with respect to controlling pollutant discharges and complying with water quality standards and TMDLs.
+- A discussion of progress made in SWMP implementation, including achievement of measurable goals and compliance with program elements and other MS4 Permit conditions. - An evaluation of the effectiveness of the SWMP in complying with the MS4 Permit with respect to controlling pollutant discharges and complying with water quality standards and TMDLs.
 This evaluation will include identifying necessary modifications needed for the SWMP, if applicable. - The adequacy of staff (man hours needed and projected), funding levels, equipment, and support capabilities to fully implement the SWMP and comply with the MS4 Permit conditions.

 As required in Part III.B, the year one (1) and year four (4) Annual Reports included submittal of a complete SWMP revision.
-Beginning with Revision 5, AMAFCA will stagger its SWMP updates from its Annual Report submittals such that each updated SWMP will be applicable to each fiscal year (FY) of annual reporting (July 1 to June 30).
+Beginning with Revision 5, AMAFCA staggered its SWMP updates from its required Annual Report submittals on December 1 for the previous fiscal year (FY) such that each updated SWMP will be applicable to each FY of annual reporting (July 1 to June 30).
 The SWMP updates will include the updates identified during the annual review process.